tzeikob/javascript-patterns/foundational/callback/README.md

 }
 ```

-> NOTE: We are skipping the error handling for simplicity and readability.
+> We are skipping the error handling for simplicity and readability.

 Once you first compute the factorial of a number the next time you request the same number's factorial, the call to the callback will be synchronous.
 Instead try to stick with either synchronous or asynchronous behavior in any function expecting a callback.